cdong1012/cdong1012/README.md

 ## Hello, I'm Chuong!

 ## I'm a third-year CS major at Georgia Institute of Technology!
-- :electric_plug: I'm currently an Information Technology Intern - Network Engineering at [Union Pacific](https://www.up.com/index.htm) for Fall 2020
+- :electric_plug: I'm a former Information Technology Intern - Network Engineering at [Union Pacific](https://www.up.com/index.htm) for Fall 2020
 - :alien: I'll be joining FireEye's FLARE team as a Reverse Engineering Intern for Summer 2021
 - :space_invader: I'm currently learning malware analysis and malware development in my free time!
 - :star: 2020 goals: I want to spend more time learning networking and network security